-Why Trinity is a Top Caribbean Medical School
+Why Does Trinity Have a High Caribbean Med School Ranking?

 The US and Canada have a number of internal rankings from trusted publications out there that provide great, useful school data for students and their families—and unfortunately, this just doesn’t exist for Caribbean medical schools.
 There are certainly amateur blogs and editorials that can be found on this topic, but it is important to note that nothing is considered "official."